awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-location-tracker.md

 # AWS::Location::Tracker<a name="aws-resource-location-tracker"></a>

-The `AWS::Location::Tracker` resource specifies a tracker resource in your AWS account, which lets you receive current and historical location of devices\.
+Specifies a tracker resource in your AWS account, which lets you receive current and historical location of devices\.

 ## Syntax<a name="aws-resource-location-tracker-syntax"></a>